hubmapconsortium/ingest-validation-tools/sample-examples/bad-sample/README.md

   the schema
 - Header in column 2 ("B") doesn't match field name "donor.vital_state" in the schema
 - Header in column 3 ("C") doesn't match field name "donor.health_status" in the schema
-- Header in column 4 ("D") doesn't match field name "donor.imaging_body_level" in the schema
+- Header in column 4 ("D") doesn't match field name "medical_procedure.organ.condition" in the schema
 - There is a missing header in column 5 ("E")
 - There is a missing header in column 6 ("F")
 - There is a missing header in column 7 ("G")